SFDCDeveloper42/openssl-jwt-utils/README.md

 To install the package:
 * clone it, remove .git
 * run npm install
-* update package.json config variables
+* update ./package.json config variables
+* update ./config/certificate.config with your organization details

 Here is the list of available scripts with their description: